sguox002/leetcode/leetcode-all.md

 <<-78	Subsets    		63.7%	Medium
 no duplicates. no need sort and skip duplicates.
 ->>

+<<-77	Combinations    		56.2%	Medium
+given 1 to n, return all possible combination of k numbers. backtracking with k. (start from 1 k-1)
+->>
+<<-377	Combination Sum IV    		45.7%	Medium
+input has no duplicates, find the  number of combinations that sum=target. (elements can be reused)
+- dp: dp[t]+=dp[t-num[i]]
+that is why we do not use backtrack here (overlapped subproblem).
+- target is large, try using hashmap.
+Note it actually asks for the permutation.
+[1,1,2] is different from [2,1,1]
+->>
+<<-216	Combination Sum III    		59.4%	Medium
+using digit 1-9 choose k digits so that sum to n, each digit can be used at most once. return all combination.
+- backtrack.
+->>
+<<-40	Combination Sum II    		49.4%	Medium
+input with duplicates, each number can be used only once, return all combinations.
+backtrack: sort and loop each element and skip duplicates, and advance pointer.
+->>
+<<-39	Combination Sum    		58.1%	Medium
+input is unique, each number can be reused. return all possible combination with sum==target. do not need to advance pointer.
+backtrack: loop the element as the first and process to the right.
+->>

+<<-254	Factor Combinations    		47.0%	Medium
+return all possible combination of its factors. (no duplicate combinations)
+backtrack: for n: add i n/i to complete a candidate, then use n/i for the subproblem. see 1735 count ways to make array with product, which limit the number of factors. it keep get all 2 factors, and then get all 3 factors...
+****
+->>

+<<-416	Partition Equal Subset Sum    		44.3%	Medium
+- dfs for k=2.
+- dp knapsack: choose or not choose.
+This is a special case for 698.
+->>

+<<-698	Partition to K Equal Sum Subsets    		45.3%	Medium
+backtracking: since the length is small, we can use bitmask to indicate which one is used.
+complexity: will choose or not choose for one grouping.
+O(k2^n) can also do dp: dp[mask|(1<<i)]=dp[mask]+nums[i].
+****
+->>

+<<-473	Matchsticks to Square    		37.9%	Medium
+given a list of stick length, check if we can make a square using all the sticks. need divide 4 equal parts with sum=tsum/4. this is exactly the problem: 698 partion into k equal subset
+- dfs or backtracking using mask. do not forget the loop.
+->>

+<<-1286	Iterator for Combination    		70.7%	Medium
+given string, length k, return the the next combination of length k. backtrack
+->>

+<<-638	Shopping Offers    		52.1%	Medium
+given a list offers [na,nb,price], and [pricea,priceb] if buy separately. and target number [Na,Nb] you can use offers repeatedly. return the min cost to buy exactly the numbers.
+backtracking: with vector operations, could use dp for memoization. it is a variation of combination sum problem (you can reuse the item).
+->>

+<<-491	Increasing Subsequences    		46.9%	Medium
+find all increasing subsequence with length>=2
+backtracking: using hashset to avoid using it repeatedly. skip duplicates. (starting duplicate and goes right will get same sequence). similar to dfs once the search is done, we need set it visited. (combination to avoid duplicates)
+****
+->>

+<<-1258	Synonymous Sentences    		67.2%	Medium
+given a list of synonymous pairs, return all possible sentences in sorted order.
+- union find the get the disjoint set for each synonymous word
+- dfs/backtrack to get all combinations
+->>

+- try all prefix and solve subproblem. these may introduce overlaps and can use memoization and is dp problems.

+<<-282	Expression Add Operators    		36.2%	Hard
+given a digit string. add +-* so that it evaluates to target. return all possible string.
+- backtracking: prefix 1 to n, and remaining apply +-*
+- subproblem: note * will need previous result, so we need save previous results.
+- try all prefix (valid)
+- then try all position to get the 2nd operand
+***** hard to implement.
+->>

+<<-290	Word Pattern    		38.1%	Easy
+string separated by space, mapping is simple. just check mutual mapping.
+->>

+<<-291	Word Pattern II    		43.8%	Hard
+given a pattern and a string, check if s matches the pattern. mapping relation: each char in pattern can match a string in s. one way is to try all possibilities.
+- pattern must contain duplicates, otherwise we can always map true.
+- char to str map, str to char map and they cannot change.
+- try all prefix to the first char match. backtracking + hashmap.
+->>

+<<-816	Ambiguous Coordinates    		47.6%	Medium
+(x,y) the . and comma are missing. return all possible pairs of coordinates
+backtracking: separate first into two strings and do backtracking by adding .
+- left possible strings and right possible strings and then combine.
+->>

+<<-842	Split Array into Fibonacci Sequence    		36.4%	Medium
+given a string divide it into fib series. once the first two elements are determined, the whole series are determined. c=a+b, so c at least is as long as the larger one. limit the first two to half length and try all combinations.
+->>

+<<-131.
+Palindrome Partitioning
+return all possible palindrome partitioning. typical backtracking, from left to right.
+- try all prefix leaving a subproblem
+- if the suffix is a pal, add it to answer
+****
+->>

+<<-1593	Split a String Into the Max Number of Unique Substrings    		46.7%	Medium
+backtracking using hashset.
+take from one char to the whole string and leave a subproblem.
+- try all prefix
+- using hashset to record
+- only needs the number, it is more dp than backtracking. (they are essentially the same, trying all possibilities, dp with memo.)
+****
+->>

+- board game

 <<-52	N-Queens II    		59.1%	Hard
 place n queens on nxn chessboard. return the number of distinct solutions.